joepool/Hackintosh-HP-Z420-OpenCore/README.md

 # Issues
 USB3 - The Z420 uses a Texas Instruments USB 3 Controller which is unsupported in MacOS - I have solved this by using [This PCIe expansion card](https://www.amazon.co.uk/gp/product/B00JEVLEFQ/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) which can fix the two front pannel USB3 ports and give two extra USB3 ports in the rear.
 The Unsupported USB 3.0 controller means that your Install USB must be connected to a USB 2.0 port.
 If it is connected to a USB 3.0 port you will get the error `Still waiting for root device`
 DRM - My GPU is incompatable so DRM will never work for me, most GPU's have support, see [this page]()
-Proper Audio(AppleALC)/Internal Speaker.
-(Workaround is to use VooDooHDA)
 Sleep doesn't work - you need to disable it inside of macOS.
 If you have any other issues, feel free to open a GitHub issue and I will do my best to help!